rizinorg/website/content/posts/gsoc-2024-auto-sync-sail/index.md

 The bad news?
 Those disassemblers are often incomplete and out of date.

-You won't catch those disassemblers missing a variant of an ADD or a SUB, not even the MULs or the DIVs, but you ***can*** catch them missing an [sfence.vma](https://riscv-software-src.github.io/riscv-unified-db/manual/html/isa/20240411/insts/sfence.vma.html), for example.
-Capstone's current RISC-V [disassembler](https://github.com/capstone-engine/capstone/blob/9907b22d33693f3beb4b8b7ba261fbdd219afee3/include/capstone/riscv.h#L371) only includes FENCE, FENCE_I, FENCE_TSO, all related but different from the missing SFENCE_VMA.
-It's besides the point to argue whether those instructions are "Useful" or "Common" in real software: They're part of RISC-V, and any up-to-date RISC-V tool must be aware of them.
+You won't catch those disassemblers missing a variant of an ADD or a SUB, not even MULs or DIVs, but you ***can*** catch them missing a [zba, clz, or xnor](https://www.ece.lsu.edu/ee4720/doc/riscv-bitmanip-1.0.0.pdf) instructions, for example.
+Those, respectively, accelerate array indexing, count leading zeros, or perform an exclusive NOR.
+Capstone's current RISC-V [disassembler](https://github.com/capstone-engine/capstone/blob/9907b22d33693f3beb4b8b7ba261fbdd219afee3/include/capstone/riscv.h) includes none of those instructions. we could argue whether those instructions are "Useful" or "Common" in real software: but at the end of the day they're part of RISC-V, and any compliant RISC-V tool must be aware of them.
+Capstone sometimes also chokes on quite [basic](https://github.com/capstone-engine/capstone/issues/2278) instructions, like LOAD.

+>> RISC-V has a somewhat unusual approach to ISA evolution: it embraces extensions openly in its standard.
+Most architectures define new "versions" or "editions" whenever they change, RISC-V instead defines self-contained "modules" of behaviour and ISA state, even opening the door to vendors (companies selling SoCs and products with RISC-V cores) to make their own vedor-defined extensions that co-exist with the rest of the architecture and its standard extensions.
+Each extension as well as the base architecture could all evolve through versions indepedently from other extensions.
+The RISC-V architecture is thus more of a family of architectures specified together rather than a single one.

 Capstone was originally written based on codegen logic from LLVM.
 It’s essentially a port of LLVM disassembly logic from C++ to C (along with much simplification and cleaning up).
 Unfortunately, LLVM keeps updating that logic to reflect the fast-moving development and evolution of the architectures; those updates are not magically reflected back into Capstone!
 To make matters even worse, even LLVM proper can’t completely keep up with all the updates that happen to all the architectures it supports, it lags.